recoskyler/Paws/docs/index.md

 ## EULA, LICENSE, PRIVACY POLICY

-By installing Sabertooth, you agree to the terms in EULA, license and the privacy policy.
+By installing Paws, you agree to the terms in EULA, license and the privacy policy.

 EULA, license and the privacy policy can be found [here](lapp.recoskyler.com).